Mitral regurgitation is a disorder in which the mitral valve on the left side of the heart does not close properly.

 Blood that flows between different chambers of your heart must flow through a valve.
 The valve between the two chambers on the left side of your heart is called the mitral valve.

 When the mitral valve doesn't close all the way, blood flows backward into the upper heart chamber (atrium) from the lower chamber as it contracts.
-This leads to a decrease in blood flow to the rest of the body.
+This cuts down on the amount of blood that flows to the rest of the body.
 As a result, the heart may try to pump harder.
 This may lead to congestive heart failure.

-Mitral regurgitation may begin suddenly, most often after a heart attack.
+Mitral regurgitation may begin suddenly.
+This often occurs after a heart attack.
 When the regurgitation does not go away, it becomes long-term (chronic).

-Many other diseases or problems can weaken or damage the valve or the heart tissue around the valve and cause mitral regurgitation:
+Many other diseases or problems can weaken or damage the valve or the heart tissue around the valve.
+You are at risk for mitral valve regurgitation if you have:

 Symptoms may begin suddenly if: